 - Sleep: stop kidding yourself you don’t need 8 hours sleep a night.
 You do.
 I foolishly told myself for years that 4-6 hours sleep a night was sufficient.
 Bollocks.
 If it was, why was I then having to go to bed for a whole weekend of sleep at least once a month and getting regular coughs, colds, stomach upsets?
 I am an 8-hour sleep per night convert, and I do not compromise.
 I’m healthier, happier, productive and creative.
 I’d suggest I’m a bit nicer to be around too!
 For those of you who are rolling your eyes and saying you’re too busy, well that’s crap.
 24 hours in a day.
 8 for sleeping.
 16 WHOLE hours left to do stuff.
 Get organised, get serious about your life people.

 - Know your values.
 There’d plenty said about values, but not enough done IMO.
-Get clear on what matters to you and why can lead to deeper personal reflection about your purpose and mission in life.
+Getting clear on what matters to you and why can lead to deeper personal reflection about your purpose and mission in life.
 Favourite saying?
 “The day you were born isn’t the most important day in your life, it’s the day you figure out why you were born.”
-My four values are Truth, Loyalty, Courage and Humour.
+My values include Truth, Loyalty, Courage and Humour.

 - Truth: I value telling and being told the truth.
 This takes work to create the environment to not only feel safe telling the truth, but that I make it safe enough for people to tell me the truth, even when it’s hard to hear.
 By being open, honest, transparent and humble.